Afterdie/oraca/README.md

 # Oraca

-AI-Powered Data Visualization Agent for SQL Generation, Analysis and Data Exploratin.
+AI-Powered Data Visualization Agent for SQL Generation, Analysis and Data Exploration.

 ## Features

-- Describe what you need and let Oraca write the query for you
+- Self-Service Data Exploration: Enable business users to explore data without relying on SQL experts.
+Describe what you need and let Oraca write the query for you

+- Natural Language Refinement: Allow follow-up queries like "Can you filter this by last month’s data?"
 - Multi-modal output
 - Generate Documentation with AI with example queries
 - Talk to your database
-- Generate visualisation quick, just ask
+- Automated visualisation, just ask
 - View the Schema of your database
 - Connect to your database or upload your .sqlite file and get querying
 - Export query results and visualisations to CSV, JSON and Excel formats